 After James’ transplant, it took over a year and a half for our lives to reach some semblance of normalcy.
 James was thriving and healthy.
 We knew how lucky we were.
 Over time, our simple coffee donations developed into a full-fledged business plan for providing coffee that everyone can enjoy, while supporting a Child Life Program at the same time.
 Thus, out of our love for giving and our passion for helping others, Child Life Coffee was born.

 “Healing is a matter of time, but it is sometimes also a matter of opportunity. - Hippocrates

 Where they are now

-Todd and his wife, Morgan, currently reside in Manassas, VA, about 30 miles outside of Washington D.C. with their two children, James and Amelia.
+Todd and his wife, Morgan, currently reside in Virginia with their two children, James and Amelia.
 Despite the occasional bump in the road, James is healthy and thriving.
 He continues to have regular visits at MedStar Georgetown University Hospital where he received his transplant.
 He is always greeted with smiling nurses, doctors, and child life specialists who absolutely love seeing him.
 James still gets to see his donor, Auntie Elise, and the pair adore each other.
-Although James is only two, Todd can swear James knows just how special his Auntie Elise really is.
-James also recently became a big brother.
-His baby sister is 8 weeks old, and he is full of so much love for her!
+Although James is only three, Todd can swear James knows just how special his Auntie Elise really is.
+James' baby sister, Amelia, recently celebrated her first birthday!
+James is full of so much love for her.
 Todd and Morgan believe it is partially because of the love he has received so far in his life – from both his family at home and his family at Georgetown.

 We are only just beginning our new journey, and we hope you will join our movement.
-Our mission is simple: cup by cup, child by child, we will change the world.
+Cup by cup, child by child, we will change the world.

 We would love to connect with you!
 Please reach out at CustomerCare@ChildLifeCoffee.com